Counting Patterns in Degenerate Graphs in Constant Space: Introduction

+More generally, we investigate the structural relationship between induced-minor–based characterizations of bounded DAG treedepth and the classical minor-based characterizations of bounded treedepth (see \Cref{lem:indmin1} and \Cref{lem:indmin2}).
+We show that, for every fixed integer \(k\), the class of graphs of DAG treedepth less than \(k\) admits an induced-minor characterization that is directly related to the minor obstruction set for treedepth and their supergraphs.

+We further complement this structural connection with conditional lower bounds, relating the complexity of algorithms parameterized by DAG treedepth to that of algorithms parameterized by treedepth.
+In particular, improving the running time of constant-space algorithms for patterns of DAG treedepth three would imply a corresponding breakthrough for classical pattern-counting problems.

+\begin{restatable}{theorem}{thmlower} For every $\varepsilon > 0$, there is no $O(n^{3-\varepsilon})$-time constant-space algorithm for counting subgraphs isomorphic to any pattern $H$ with $dtd(H)=3$ in bounded-degeneracy graphs of degeneracy two, unless there exists an $O(n^{3-\varepsilon})$-time constant-space algorithm for counting triangles in arbitrary graphs. \end{restatable} Note that subcubic-time algorithms for triangle counting based on fast matrix multiplication are known.
+However, such algorithms inherently require polynomial space and therefore fall outside the constant-space setting considered here.

+Several graph patterns can be counted efficiently when the host graph has bounded degeneracy.
+Bressan established efficient counting results for certain special classes of patterns, including \(K_n\), \(K_n - \{e\}\), and $K_{k_1,k_2}$.
+In~\cite{bera2020linear}, the authors showed that all patterns on at most five vertices can be counted in nearly linear time using linear space.
+More recently, Paul-Pena and Seshadhri \cite{paul2024subgraph} proved that all patterns on at most nine vertices can be counted in subquadratic time using polynomial space.
+To this end, we show the following: \begin{theorem} Let $d$ be a constant.
+For all patterns with at most nine vertices, we can count the number of occurrences as induced subgraphs in $O(n^3)$ time and constant space for an $n$-vertex $d$-degenerate graph given as input. \end{theorem} We further show that the bound of nine vertices in the above theorem is tight by establishing a conditional lower bound for a specific pattern on ten vertices.

+Paul-Pena and Seshadhri~\cite{paul2024subgraph} also identified a specific ten-vertex pattern, denoted $\mathcal{H}_{\Delta}$, and conjectured that it does not admit a sub-quadratic time polynomial space algorithm.

+\begin{restatable}{conjecture}{conjjj} (Conjecture~1.8 of~\cite{paul2024subgraph}) For any $\varepsilon > 0$, there is no $O(m^{2-\varepsilon})$-time \emph{combinatorial} algorithm for computing $\mathrm{sub}(\mathcal{H}_{\Delta}, G)$. \end{restatable} We resolve this conjecture affirmatively in the combinatorial setting by assuming that counting $K_4$-copies needs (for combinatorial algorithms) quadratic time in the number of edges.

+Beyond resolving this conjecture, we provide a structural explanation for the observed nine-vertex barrier.
+We show that every pattern graph on at most eleven vertices admits an acyclic orientation whose DAG treewidth is at most two.
+We also show that this bound is tight by providing a graph on twelve vertices whose DAG treewidth is three.

 \begin{theorem} Let $d$ be a constant.
-For all patterns with at most nine vertices, we can count the number of occurrences as induced subgraphs in $O(n^3)$ time and constant space for an $n$-vertex $d$-degenerate graph given as input. \end{theorem}
+For every pattern graph $H$ with at most eleven vertices, the number of induced subgraphs of an $n$-vertex $d$-degenerate graph $G$ that are isomorphic to $H$ can be counted in $O(n^2)$ time using polynomial space. \end{theorem}

-We also show that the nine in the above theorem is tight by showing a conditional lower bound for a ten-vertex pattern.

-We further show that the DAG treedepth of a graph is related to the treedepth of an associated family of graphs $\mathcal{G}$ (See ~\Cref{def:assocfam} for this family).
-More specifically, \begin{restatable}{theorem}{dagtdtd} Let $\vec{H}$ be a DAG with DAG treedepth $d$.
-Then, there are graphs $H_1$ and $H_2$ in $\mathcal{G}$ such that $\td(H_1) \leq dtd(\vec{H}) \leq \td(H_2)$. \end{restatable}